 And yet, when Garrett Winstanley had finally departed this mortal coil, the old feelings had begun to resurface.
 The idea that Emerson had missed his one and only chance to discover who he truly was had seemed somehow to open the gates and allow the old doubts and curiosity to flood back in.

 Still, there was nothing to be done about it now.
 He was the Duke of Calder, and there was none who had known any different or dared to suggest otherwise.

 All that remained was for him to become a part of the Duchy, at last, to be its figurehead, to be its Duke.
 And perhaps, if his garden party went well, it would be a start.

-“Kind Ella and the Charming Duke” is a historical romance novel of approximately 80,000 words.
+“A Damsel For The Mysterious Duke” is a historical romance novel of approximately 80,000 words.
 No cheating, no cliffhangers, and a guaranteed happily ever after.